 There is also an iced version of this drink, which contains just as much caffeine (you can check out the caffeine content in the table at the beginning of the article).

-Their Espresso Macchiato is not only the most caffeinated one from these, but it’s also the only one that captures the essence of the Italian macchiato.
+Their Espresso Macchiato is the most caffeinated one and it’s also the only one that represents the traditional Italian macchiato.